OneWorld Health logo light

 TOTAL

-* includes patient revenues, volunteer fundraising, and rental income
+* includes patient revenue and volunteer fundraising

 ** includes grants, events, and contributions